 Here are a few tips to get you started:

-• Wrap her: If you are using a cradle hold, it can help to curl baby's body against and around your abdomen.
-This helps her to relax her jaw.
+• Wrap him.
+If you're using a cradle hold, it can help to curl baby's body against and around your abdomen.
+This helps him to relax his jaw.

-• Breathing room: If baby's nose is blocked by your breast, give her some space by pulling her bottom in closer to your body.
+• Breathing room.
+If baby's nose is blocked by your breast, give him some space by pulling his bottom in closer to your body.
 (Don't press on your breast to create breathing room.
 Reposition baby instead.)

-• Skin-to-skin: Stripping baby down to her skivvies and laying her against the skin of your chest can help calm her, keep her awake, and get her in the mood to nurse.
-(Drape a light blanket over the two of you if you're worried that she'll get chilly.)
+• Skin-to-skin.
+Stripping baby down to his skivvies and laying him against the skin of your chest can help calm him, keep him awake, and get him in the mood to nurse.
+(Drape a light blanket over the two of you if you're worried that he'll get chilly.)